 The problem with all the methods mentioned above is that they do not take your financial habits into account.
 So what is the best way to answer this question: How much house can I afford?

-Personally, I think the best answer is to simulate your home ownership experience — test drive it!
-For example, let’s say you’re paying $1,300 a month in rent today, and you’re looking at a $1,500 monthly mortgage payment.
-To be conservative, we’re going to add a 20% premium on top of the mortgage to account for homeowner’s insurance, real estate taxes, private mortgage insurance (PMI), maintenance, and additional utility costs, for a total of $1,800.
+I think the best answer is to simulate your homeownership experience.
+Take your mortgage for a test drive!
+Say you’re paying $1,300 a month in rent today, and you’re looking at a $1,500 monthly mortgage payment.
+To be conservative, we’re going to add a 20% premium on top of the mortgage to account for home improvements, maintenance, and additional utility costs, for a total of $1,800.

 It’s easy.
 Since you’re paying $1,300 in rent, all you have to do is save the $500 difference each month.
 The best way to do this is to put the money into a separate savings account that pays a decent interest rate.
 You should do this for at least a few months to see if you can adjust to the new lifestyle.

 - You have no problem with the extra savings: This is great!
 You’re financially ready and the extra money saved can go toward your down payment or emergency fund.

 - You find yourself making compromises to hit the savings goal: You are going to be “house poor.”
 You should look for a less expensive house, find more ways to trim your expenses or look for ways to increase your income.
 You don’t want your home to become a financial barrier to achieving your other goals.